Batei Munkacs

-Batei Munkacs (בתי מונקאטש), also spelled Batei Munkatch, officially Batei Munkacs Tiferes Zvi, is a former courtyard neighborhood in Jerusalem.
+Batei Munkacs (בתי מונקאטש), also spelled Batei Munkatsh, officially Batei Munkacs Tiferes Zvi, is a former courtyard neighborhood in Jerusalem.
 Established in 1928 by the Munkacser Rebbe, Rabbi Chaim Elazar Spira, Batei Munkacs is now part of the Nachlaot neighborhood.

 Location

 Batei Munkacs is bordered by Yizrael Street to the south, Netziv Street to the west, the neighborhood of Batei Rand to the north, Shomron Street to the northeast and Mesilas Yesharim Street to the east.